latest nhpb_banner 1__compressed

 Hero at Home can help spouses of Missouri Guard and Reserve Troops who have been activated, and it can provide short term grants and other aid.

 The Job Readiness Program is a workshop that will help clients and the unemployed prepare for job searching.
 Classes and workshops held at non-profits offer up-to-date information to unemployed or under-employed low-income individuals in Missouri.
-The goal is to help them prepare them for today’s challenging job market.
+The goal is to help them prepare them for the job market.

-Classes cover some or all of the following.
+• Classes cover some or all of the following.
 First is an assessment, which is also called taking Inventory.
 Get help with identifying such things as employment barriers, work and financial interests, transferable skills, and solutions, as well as learn about your career goals.
 Then work with a case manager on job search techniques and resume and cover letter writing.
 Also community action agencies will coordinate sessions for improving interview techniques and job etiquette.
-Career Counselors will assist you with your job search and employment services.
+Career Counselors will assist you with your job search and employment services as well as help people get internet, including from Xfinity.
+Learn more on Xfinity essentials applications.

 Family Literacy is an educational program that offers effective, early childhood experiences and instruction.
 The goal is to help children and their parents free themselves from poverty and low educational achievement.
 It can provide for GED pre-testing, parent education in child development, adult literacy services, and volunteer tutoring services.